 With online ordering, website visitors can purchase your menu items on their phone or computer — no phone call necessary.
 At DoorDash, we're here to make the process as smooth as possible for you and your guests.
 Storefront helps restaurants create a branded online store to enable pickup and delivery ordering directly from your own website, commission-free.

-When designing your restaurant website, be sure to include an “Order Online” or “Order Now” button in your hero header, like the Middle Eastern eatery Naan & Kabob does in the screenshot below.
+When designing your restaurant website, be sure to include an "Order Online" or "Order Now" button in your hero header, like the Middle Eastern eatery Naan & Kabob does in the screenshot below.
 This way, site visitors can clearly see your call to action.
-In one click, prospective diners will be on your Storefront page or other online ordering platform — and that much closer to becoming a customer.
+In one click, prospective diners will be on your Storefront page or other online ordering platform — one step closer to becoming a customer.